gathik-jindal/gathik-jindal/README.md

 - **Moore Machine**: A simple Moore Machine implemented in Python, demonstrating the fundamentals of finite state machines. ([Link to proj](https://github.com/gathik-jindal/MooreMachine))

-- **MIPS Processor Design**: A simulation of a non-pipelined MIPS processor accompanied by an assembler.
+- **MIPS Processor Design**: A simulation of a non-pipelined MIPS processor accompanied by an assembler and GUI to inspect its step by step process.
 This project also includes three programs designed to run on the simulated processor. ([Link to proj](https://github.com/gathik-jindal/MIPS-Processor-Design))

 - **PotterBot**: A Python-based project that won the Hacknite at IIITB. ([Link to proj](https://github.com/SnehalSharma05/Hacknite))